13 Different Types of Beetles in New Jersey

 by davidshort is licensed under CC BY 2.0

-The black vine weevil is another beetle in New Jersey that causes damage to crops.
-The larvae of the pest are white and C-shaped, with a brown head and no legs.
+The black vine weevil is another beetle that damages crops in New Jersey.
+Its larvae are white and C-shaped, with a brown head and no legs.

 As adults, they are slate gray to black in color, flightless, and measure between 9-13 mm long.